Benjamin de Jesus: Biography

 Benjamin David de Jesus was born in the Hulong Duhat district of Malabon, Rizal (now part of Metro Manila) on July 25, 1940.
 He was ordained a priest as a member of the Oblates of Mary Immaculate on December 29, 1967.

 On October 11, 1991, Pope John Paul II named him titular bishop of Bladia and Apostolic Vicar of Jolo.
 He received his episcopal consecration on January 6, 1992 from Pope John Paul.
 He was installed in Jolo on February 15.

-He was shot six times and killed outside the cathedral on Jolo on February 4, 1997.
+He was shot six times and killed outside Jolo Cathedral on February 4, 1997.
 A female bystander was killed and several others were wounded.
 Authorities blamed Abu Sayyaf, a Muslim group intent on disrupting interreligious rapprochement.
 The crime remains unsolved.

-De Jesus was entombed in the Jolo Cathedral.
+De Jesus was entombed in Jolo Cathedral.
 His assassination is commemorated annually, usually with demonstrations of Christian-Muslim solidarity.
 The Ben de Jesus College Library at Notre Dame of Midsayap College is named after him.